-I have a few different research projects that are accessible at varying levels of completeness.
+I have several intertwined research projects that are accessible at varying levels of completeness.
 A more formal list of publications is on my Google Scholar profile.

 My dissertation interprets compositions from the last few decades, particularly in spectral and experimental musics, as engaging theories of acoustics and pitch perception.
+I am actively revising various parts of this for publication.
 Some sub-projects include:

 My masters thesis was on rhythm perception and compositional process Hans Abrahamsen's Schnee, and I've published about a shared rhythm between Schnee and other works.
 I've also made an interactive JavaScript implementation of my thesis's computational methodology.